 Dr Stephen Hicks

-Dr Hicks is an Australian researcher in Clinical Neurology at Oxford.
+Dr Hicks is Research Fellow in Neuroscience and Visual Prosthetics, Nuffield Department of Clinical Neurosciences.
 He is designing a set of glasses packed with technology normally seen in smart phones and games consoles to aid people who are legally blind or have almost no eyesight.
 The glasses will use tiny video cameras, microprocessors, and LED arrays (in lieu of lenses) to create a simplified representation of the visual field.
 The work has been honoured by the Royal Society in London, a fellowship of the world’s most eminent scientists, as one of the twenty projects exemplifying the latest in British science.

 Dr Hicks grew up in Sydney and completed his PhD in Neuroscience at the University of Sydney in 2005.

-Australia is home to the fourth largest concentration of Oxford alumni in the world.
+Over 4,800 alumni live in Australia, making it home to the fifth largest concentration of alumni outside the UK.
 The University’s alumni are involved in every kind of career imaginable, from business to non-profit work, from the civil service to sports.
 Oxford has a particular concentration of Australian alumni in academia, the legal profession, and politics.
+For Oxford’s alumni living in Australia, there are numerous alumni societies across the country, with groups for New South Wales, Queensland, South Australia, Victoria, Western Australia and the Australian Capital Territory.

-Examples of famous Australian Oxonians abound, including three Prime Ministers:
+Examples of famous Australian Oxonians abound, including five Prime Ministers:

 - Malcolm Fraser